William J. Watkins Sr.: Career

 Watkins is noted as having had a variety of positions, including teacher, newspaper correspondent, minister for the Sharp Street AME Church, founder of a Black Literary Society, and a "self-taught practitioner of medicine."

 As a teacher, Watkins merged the Bethel Charity and Sharp Street schools, creating Watkins' Academy for Negro Youth, between 1820 and 1828.
 It ran for over twenty years, providing free education for black children, teaching between 50 and 70 students per year.

 Watkins' work as a teacher and abolitionist were tied together, holding the conviction that education was essential in the freedom of African Americans.

 Abolition work

 Watkins was a staunch slavery abolitionist, as well as an opponent to the colonization movement, whose proposed solution to slavery was to send black people back to Africa in order to Christianize Africa.

 He wrote antislavery and anti-colonization pieces, presented in writing and as speeches, making points that the colonization movement was more to serve white people than it was to free black people.
-With his work beginning in the 1820s and continuing until the end of his life, his writings appeared in Freedom's Journal, William Lloyd Garrison's The Liberator, Benjamin Lundy's Genius of Universal Emancipation, and, later in life, Frederick Douglass's The North Star.
+With his work beginning in the 1820s and continuing until the end of his life, his writings appeared in Freedom's Journal, William Lloyd Garrison's The Liberator, Benjamin Lundy's Genius of Universal Emancipation, and, later in life, Frederick Douglass' Paper.

 Watkins met Garrison shortly before he began The Liberator, shaping Garrison's views on colonization.
 Watkins would later become a subscription agent for The Liberator, which helped spread abolitionist ideas within Baltimore.